SeismicSource/sourcespec/README.md

 ## Description

-SourceSpec is a collection of command line tools to compute earthquake source parameteres (seismic moment, corner frequency, radiated energy, source size, stress drop) from the inversion of P-wave and S-wave displacement spectra recorded at one or more seismic stations.
+SourceSpec is a collection of command line tools to compute earthquake source parameters (seismic moment, corner frequency, radiated energy, source size, stress drop) from the inversion of P-wave and S-wave displacement spectra recorded at one or more seismic stations.
 SourceSpec also computes attenuation parameters (t-star, quality factor) and,